mezzio/mezzio-swoole/docs/book/v4/cookbook/provide-a-request-id.md

 If you add it via middleware, however, it is not present in your access logs.

 Request identifiers are usually generated at the web-server level.
-When you use a dedicated web servers such as Apache or nginx, a load balancer, or a reverse proxy, these can be configured to create and inject a request ID before it reaches your application.
+When you use dedicated web servers such as Apache or nginx, a load balancer, or a reverse proxy, these can be configured to create and inject a request ID before it reaches your application.
-However, when using mezzio-swoole, the request handler runner we create is your web server.
+However, when using mezzio-swoole, the request handler runner we create **is** your web server.
 It has listeners that take care of logging, which means that the request generated must _already_ have the identifier if you want to be able to log it.

 This poses a problem: normally you will use middleware to propagate changes to the request.